Discover more from Brent and Michael Are Going Places

 Finally, SafetyWing’s America, Singapore, and Hong Kong add-on doesn’t cover Americans living even part-time in America, so it should never be purchased for this purpose.

-This is also a new plan, started in 2023, offering full health insurance world-wide (including the U.S. and Canada, if you choose the expensive “Region 2” add-on).
-It too is complete healthcare coverage, and includes prescriptions, dental, mental health, pregnancy, and more.
+Genki offers two plans, both of which offer full health insurance world-wide (including the U.S. and Canada, if you choose the expensive “Region 2” add-on).
+It too is complete health care coverage, and includes prescriptions, dental, mental health, pregnancy, and more.
 It also lets you choose any licensed doctor.

-Genki Resident requires a twelve-month contract, which is renewable until death, but once again, you must fill out a medical questionnaire, and you can be denied coverage.
+Genki Native and Resident both require a twelve-month contract, which is renewable until death, but once again, you must fill out a medical questionnaire, and you can be denied coverage.

 What I Like:

-Unlike SafetyWing, Genki Resident has no treatment caps limits.
-Except on some specific treatments, most of the pay-outs are unlimited, even for out-patient treatments.
+Unlike SafetyWing, Genki Resident has no treatment cap limits.
+Except for some specific treatments, most of the pay-outs are unlimited, even for out-patient treatments.
+Genki Native, meanwhile, has a yearly pay-out maximum of $1,087,000 USD.
+But it doesn’t have SafetyWing’s other maximums; there is no $5000 limit on outpatient treatment, for example.

-Genki Resident has a plan with no deductible, but it also includes options with deductibles (at lower prices).
-Genki is more expensive than SafetyWing, but in many ways, it’s a better value.
+Genki gives you the option of having no deductible, but they also include options with deductibles (at lower prices).
+Genki is more expensive than SafetyWing, but in many ways, both plans are a better value.
 I also have a special “hack” to lower the price, outlined below.

 The company offers a telemedicine option and 24/7 emergency assistance (which I really like: in remote areas, it can be hard to find reliable health care.
 Also, you can get your “silly” questions answered).